sastraxi/great-bear-postgraphile/learn.md

 * Similarly, [order/index.ts](src/postgraphile/order/index.ts) defines `checkout` and allows subscribing to the events of one order (`orderById`) or the events of all orders visible to the user (`orders`)

 The resolver folders in each "schema directory", by convention, contain one file per resolver, with `resolverName` being implemented in `resolver/resolver-name.ts`.
-These extension schemas can refer to datatypes created by Graphile; for example, see [the definition of CartSubscription](src/postgraphile/cart/index.ts#L29) which refers to the Graphile-defined `Cart` type.
+These extension schemas can refer to datatypes created by PostGraphile; for example, see [the definition of CartSubscription](src/postgraphile/cart/index.ts#L29) which refers to the PostGraphile-defined `Cart` type.

-These schema extension plugins are not the only type of plugins you can extend Graphile using; next, we'll take a look at a very different type of plugin.
+These schema extension plugins are not the only type of plugins you can extend PostGraphile using; next, we'll take a look at a very different type of plugin.

 ---

-## Subscriptions in Graphile
+## Subscriptions in PostGraphile

 In GraphQL, subscriptions are a special type of query that automatically pushes data to the client whenever it changes.
-Unlike in [the Hasura implementation](https://github.com/sastraxi/great-bear-hasura), subscriptions in Graphile require a fair bit of boilerplate on our end.
+Unlike in [the Hasura implementation](https://github.com/sastraxi/great-bear-hasura), subscriptions in PostGraphile require a fair bit of boilerplate on our end.
 The library provides:

 * a websocket transport layer, which lets us push data to the GraphQL client when things change;
 * a `@pgSubscription(topic)` decorator for our schema extensions, which will trigger our resolver whenever `pg_notify` is used with a given topic (a string like `order:54`)